ntsd/jekyll-http-request/README.md

 Jekyll Liquid Filter for HTTP requests, helps get HTTP response data to the page content and cache.

+> since many people using UTF-8 nowaday, so I have decide to force encoding the response body to UTF-8.

 ## Installation

 1. Add `gem 'jekyll-http-request'` to your site's Gemfile.